Tickets

 Who designed the Sydney Opera House?

-What is the Sydney Opera House made out of?
+What makes the Sydney Opera House a UNESCO World Heritage Site?